 Of course, PDG Roger Curtis is on our task force as well, having put in a yeoman’s job in the past and very difficult year.
 Please give this man a break and let him catch up with his own life for a little while.
 The rest of us will just have to get the job done for now.
 Give us a try!

 The Denison Latino Lions Branch Club is now operating.
 They have planned a membership drive as they continue to work toward charter strength and we hope to hear soon about their first club project.

 As of Feb.
 11, the planned Campus Lions Club at Western Iowa Tech Community College in Sioux City had 17 people signed up.
 They are getting very close to charter strength and are eager to get started!

-CARROLL held a Grocery Grab at Hy-Vee, a team competition to restock food pantries, raising over $3,000 in food and cash which was divided between two local pantries.
+CARROLL Last year they held a Grocery Grab at Hy-Vee, a team competition to restock food pantries, raising over $3,000 in food and cash which was divided between two local pantries.

 Soup Day raised $5,000; did eye screenings of 218 children in Jefferson, Churdan and Wall Lake.

 CHURDAN delivered Meals on Wheels 5 days a week every week, serving 150 people; awarded a scholarship to a high school senior.